bramtayl/LightQuery.jl/test/src/index.md

 `Group`ing here works differently than in dplyr:

-- You can only `order` sorted data.
+- You can only `Group` sorted data.
 To let Julia know that the data has been sorted, you need to explicitly wrap the data with `By`.
+- It's useful to collect after `Group` for performance; this allows Julia to know the number of groups ahead of time.
-- Second, groups return a pair, key => sub-data-frame.
+- Groups return a pair, key => sub-data-frame.
 So:

 ```jldoctest dplyr
 julia> by_tailnum =